 - Male hormones tests.
 If you have increased facial hair, t take to rule out the possibility.
 The doctor will want to find out if you have male hormones.

 - Thyroid glands tests.
 The doctor will find out if your thyroid glands are working properly by checking the amount of thyroid-stimulating hormone in your blood.

 If all the above tests are carried out, and the doctor cannot establish the cause of amenorrhea, you may be required to undergo a pelvic ultrasound.
 This will help identify any abnormalities in your reproductive organs.
 Also, you may undergo CT scans to check if your ovaries appear normal.
 The treatment you receive will depend on o the underlying cause of your condition.
 Treatment varies from hormone therapy to oral contraceptive pills.
 The doctor may also prescribe medication to treat the underlying factors.

 Irregularities between monthly periods are healthy if they do not affect your overall health and daily life.
 However, if you experience uncomfortable and severe syndromes, it is crucial to seek proper medical intervention.

-Find a Gynecologist near Me
+Find a Los Angeles Gynecologist Near Me

 Menstrual complications are one of the common gynecological problems affecting women of childbearing age.
 Some of these problems have symptoms that could affect your daily life.
 Others like menorrhagia may cause general health complications such as anemia due to excessive loss of blood.
 If you or your loved one is facing these complications, it is vital to consult a gynecologist.
 At All Women’s Care, we ensure that you understand the available treatments and remedies for your condition so you can make an informed decision.
 Contact us at 213-250-9461 to talk to our experienced Los Angeles gynecologists today.